 Photos to Inspire Your Machu Picchu Trip

 If you’re planning a trip to Peru, I highly suggest reading some of these amazing books to give you a better understanding of the country’s rich history.
-Also check out my favorite luxury hotels by Machu Picchu, or my favorite secret retreat in nearby Ollantaytambo: beautiful El Albergue Hotel.
+Or find out about my favorite secret retreat in nearby Ollantaytambo: the beautiful El Albergue Hotel.

 Read Next: How to Hike Machu Picchu Mountain